Menonn0228/Reflector-IOS/GUIDE.md

 #  Developer Guide to the ReflectorIOS

+## Rule of Thumb for Documenting Code
+1. __ALWAYS__ Document methods in your classes, and document what classes do.
+2. If you make spaghetti code that magically works and you don't know why, COMMENT that it works for some reason so that nobody messes with it.
+3. When using code from other sites or Youtube videos, Always comment the link so that othes developers can learn what you did.
+This may also help with plagarism.

 ## MVVM Architecture
 This project is built off of an MVVM architecture.
 This means that you will see three types of files/classes.